GSC Frequently Asked Questions about Travel Soccer: (updated 4/10/21)

 What is a typical rec soccer season like?

 U6 is the start of REC soccer, and players can start in the U6 Academy.
-Practices are held 1 night a week for all U6 teams, or if coaches choose to split up, they can group practices into 2-3 teams to make things more managable.
+Practices can be held 1 night a week for all U6 teams, or if coaches choose to split up, they can group practices into 2-3 teams to make things more managable.
 The teams will most often, be broken down into boys and girls groups.
-A parent or guardian for this age group is expected to attend each practice.
+A parent or a guardian for each player for this age group is expected to attend each practice.

 For all older teams, the coaches choose nights, times and locations for each team.